 [Related: 10 Rising Artists to Catch at SXSW]

 It was impossible to ignore, however, that alongside singalong anthems like "Viva La Vida," "Every Teardrop Is a Waterfall," and "Clocks," new tunes like "Magic" and "Another's Arms" were extremely sedate.
-While they sounded lovely and pleasantly ambient in such a cozy setting, it was hard to imagine how well these songs will go over once Coldplay inevitably returns to playing mega-arenas.
+While they sounded lovely and pleasantly ambient in such a cozy setting, it was hard to imagine how well these songs will go over once Coldplay inevitably return to playing mega-arenas.

 Still, Coldplay better watch their backs, because there's another band vying for that Massive Band title: Imagine Dragons, who opened for Coldplay on Tuesday.
-Having recently, incredibly topped Journey's record for best-selling rock song in digital history (yes, that's right: "Radioactive" has sold more downloads than "Don't Stop Believin'"), Imagine Dragons became The Most Massive Rock Band On the Planet by default during Coldplay's hiatus.
+Having recently, incredibly topped Journey's record for best-selling rock song in digital history (yes, that's right: "Radioactive" has sold more downloads than "Don't Stop Believin'"), Imagine Dragons in a way became The Most Massive Rock Band on the Planet by default, during Coldplay's hiatus.
 And in many ways, their iTunes/SXSW show was a bigger spectacle than Coldplay's, involving multiple Venice Beach-worthy drum circles; so many chilly blasts of dry-ice fog that spectators reached for their jackets and cardigans; and a slow-jam version of "It's Time," during which lead singer Dan Reynolds jumped into the audience.
 Maybe if Kendrick Lamar — who is scheduled to headline SXSW's iTunes Festival at ACL on Wednesday — had made a surprise appearance for another Grammy-style "Radioactive" remix duet, Imagine Dragons could've even upstaged Coldplay.